Our research and networking opportunities in the coming months will focus on:

 - Creating capacity on green infrastructure development planning and tools for flood and drought management in rural communities.

-- Sharing information on flood risks, personal protection, and risk transfer through our new website: FloodSmartCanada.
+- Sharing information on flood risks, personal protection, and risk transfer through our website, FloodSmartCanada.

 - Investigating the potential for social media to not just share information on preparedness, but to share emergency information during a flood event.